fsteppich/UD-DS-ExamGradeAnalysis/README.md

 * re

 ## Motivation for the project<a name="motivation"></a>
-This anaylsis and linked blog post was done as a project within the Udacity Data Science Nanodegree Program.
+This analysis is and linked blog post were done as a project within the Udacity Data Science Nanodegree Program.

-As a trainer of aspiring IT Specialists who want to become IT Operative Professionals in Germany, I'm interested on the insights that can be gained solely by looking at exam grades.
+As a trainer of aspiring IT Specialists who want to become IT Operative Professionals in Germany, I'm interested in the insights that can be gained solely by looking at exam grades.
 The data set provides anonymized exam grades of students.
 The data was provided by a training center in Bavaria, Germany where I thought classes between 2017 and 2020.
 The data set contains grades of one year from Q4 2017 till Q3 2018.

 I am particularly interested in answering the following three questions: